MikaelRJoergensen/The_Guardian_articles/README.md

 # The_Guardian_articles
-Start by opening the RunMe file.
+* Start by opening the RunMe file. <br>
-Make you sure your working directory is set correctly.
+Make you sure your working directory is set correctly.<br>
-Run the first cell in the Runme file to make sure you have all the working libraries.
+Run the first cell in the Runme file to make sure you have all the working libraries.<br>
-Get your API-key from The Guardian and copy it.
+Get your API-key from The Guardian and copy it. <br>
-Run the second cell and paste your API-key into the input field in the console.
+Run the second cell and paste your API-key into the input field in the console. <br>
-Run the third cell with the Dash App.
+Run the third cell with the Dash App.  <br>